 Speaking of interest, be wary of any 0% promotional offers, particularly for large purchases.
 Unlike a 0% APR you’ll find on some regular credit cards, store cards operate on deferred interest.
 If you don’t pay off the balance by the end of the promotional period, you’ll be charged all the interest accrued on the original purchase price.

-A store card has limited use compared to a regular credit card.
-Store cards can only be used for purchases from a specific store or group of stores.
+The main difference between a store card and a credit card is that a store card has limited use compared to a regular credit card.
+Store cards are a type of credit card that can only be used for purchases from a specific store or group of stores.
 Regular credit cards can be used at any merchant that accepts cards from their network – American Express, Discover, Mastercard or Visa.
 Many stores also offer cards that are … read full answerco-branded with a major credit card network.
 These cards work the same way as a regular credit card but have some store-specific benefits.

-Regular credit cards and co-branded cards tend to have stricter requirements for approval than store credit cards.
-Most store cards require only fair credit (640-649 credit score) to be approved, whereas co-branded cards generally require good credit (700-749).
+Where you can use them: Regular credit cards and co-branded cards tend to have stricter requirements for approval than store credit cards.
+Most store cards require only fair credit to be approved, whereas co-branded cards generally require good credit.
 Other non-store credit cards are available to people with all kinds of credit, from bad to excellent.

 Ultimately, the differences between store cards and credit cards favor credit cards, and for good reason.
 Store cards can help people with fair credit improve their score, while helping anyone eligible for approval save money on purchases at popular stores.
 But their use is limited.
 Traditional credit cards are better if you plan to use the card for everyday spending.
 You’ll reap a lot more value because you can use the card at far more places.
 The same is true for co-branded cards affiliated with a particular store, though their rewards for purchases unrelated to that store usually are not as good.